Planning in Agile Learning Design

 This article was first posted on my blog, Planning in Agile Learning Design, but since blogs tend to push posts to the bottom as new posts are created, I thought I would post the series on my web site where they would stay more exposed and could be updated when needed.
 If you have any comments on this article please feel free to comment on the blog post.

-Garnevale, A., Gainer, L., & Villet, J., (1990), Training in America: The Organization and Strategic Role of Training.
+Garnevale, A., Gainer, L., Villet, J. (1990).
+Training in America: The Organization and Strategic Role of Training.
 San Francisco: Jossey-Bass.

 Rittel, H. (1972).
-On the planning crisis: systems analysis of the “first and second generation”.
-Bedriftsokonomen.
-No. 8, pp.390-396.
+On the planning crisis: systems analysis of the first and second generation.
+Bedriftsokonomen, no. 8, pp.390-396.

 Trolley, E. (2006).
 Lies About Managing the Learning Function, in Lies About Learning.
 Israelite, L., (ed).
 Baltimore, Maryland: ASTD.